grafana/loki/docs/sources/shared/configuration.md

   # CLI flag: -ingester-rf1.flush-op-timeout
   [flush_op_timeout: <duration> | default = 10m]

+  # The maximum age of a segment before it should be flushed.
+Increasing this
+  # value allows more time for a segment to grow to max-segment-size, but may
+  # increase latency if the write volume is too small.
+  # CLI flag: -ingester-rf1.max-segment-age
+  [max_segment_age: <duration> | default = 500ms]

+  # The maximum size of a segment before it should be flushed.
+It is not a
+  # strict limit, and segments can exceed the maximum size when individual
+  # appends are larger than the remaining capacity.
+  # CLI flag: -ingester-rf1.max-segment-size
+  [max_segment_size: <int> | default = 8388608]

+  # The maximum number of segments to buffer in-memory.
+Increasing this value
+  # allows for large bursts of writes to be buffered in memory, but may increase
+  # latency if the write volume exceeds the rate at which segments can be
+  # flushed.
+  # CLI flag: -ingester-rf1.max-segments
+  [max_segments: <int> | default = 10]

   # How long chunks should be retained in-memory after they've been flushed.
   # CLI flag: -ingester-rf1.chunks-retain-period
   [chunk_retain_period: <duration> | default = 0s]